-The Samuel P. Harm Museum of Art is an intimate museum that packs a powerful punch.
+The Samuel P. Hard Museum of Art is an intimate museum that packs a powerful punch—and admission is free.
 It is one of only three museums in the country with Frida Kahlo exhibits.
 The Harn Museum contains African, Asian, modern, and contemporary art and fantastic photography.
 It is a University of Florida affiliate and has a tasty little cafe with soups, salads, and sandwiches.
-Admission to the museum is free and well worth the visit.

 Gainesville is filled with artsy, creative murals.
 They are referred to as the 352 Walls.
 Download a map to see the addresses of them and drive around town enjoying the views.
 A few of my faves are High Dive, Tom Petty, and Interesni Kazki.

 Artists from around the world have shared their eye-catching talents with the city of Gainesville for this expansive public art project.